auth0-sandbox/auth0-application-development/module03-instructions.md

     }
     ```

-    Note: the secret becomes *null* in the call to *discovery*, and a fourth parameter is added to pass the CryptoKey.
+    NOTE: the secret becomes *null* in the call to *discovery*, and a fourth parameter is added to pass the CryptoKey.
     This function can now support either a secret or Private Key JWT.

 1. Auth0 needs to know about the private key too, or it will not accept the authentication.